ayebear/picoes/README.md

 Full API documentation will be available later, but here is a basic usage guide for now.

+#### Terminology

+* **Component:** Holds some related data
+	* Example: Position, Velocity, Health
+* **Entity:** Refers to a collection of components
+	* Example: Position + Health could represent a player
+* **Prototype:** A template of components used for creating entities
+	* Example: Player could contain Position, Velocity, and Health
+* **System:** Logic loop that processes entities
+	* Example: Movement system which handles positions and velocities
+* **World:** Lets you register components, systems, and prototypes in a self-contained object - which avoids the use of singletons.
+This is also where you can create entities from.

 #### Create a world